horoiwa/optga/README.rst

-After you have successfully built predictive models for each target variable, Optga finds out pareto-optimum inputs of your machine learning models in order to help with dicision making and achieve desired outcomes.
+After you have successfully built predictive models for each target variable, Optga finds out pareto-optimum inputs of your machine learning models in order to help making a dicision and achieve desired outcomes.

 Key features
 ============